Guided Visual Exploration of Relations in Data Sets

-Next, we add a tile $t_A$ with the selection of purple points in Figure~\ref{fig:exploration3}(a) as the set of rows and all columns in {\sc accident} data as the set of columns to incorporate into the exploration our knowledge concerning these points.
+Next, we add a tile $t_A$ with the selection of purple points in Figure~\ref{fig:exploration3}(a) as the set of rows and all columns in the {\sc accident} data as the set of columns to incorporate our knowledge concerning these points into the exploration.
 We proceed to consider the updated hypothesis pair $\mathcal{H}_{A, \{t_A\}}=\langle \{t_A\}+\mathcal{T}_{A_1}, \{t_A\}+\mathcal{T}_{A_2} \rangle$.
 The most informative view for this hypothesis pair is shown in Figure~\ref{fig:exploration3}(b).
 For illustration purposes we show in purple the same selection of rows in data as in Figure~\ref{fig:exploration3}(a).
 We can now select, for example, the data points shown in orange in Figure~\ref{fig:exploration3}(b) for further inspection.
-This selection corresponds to accidents at the work place (\textsc{vahty.p}) which happened to mainly women (\textsc{sukup.n}) over 19 years old (\textsc{nuoret.4}), and which resulted in 31--90 days of absence from work (\textsc{euseur.9}).
+This selection corresponds to accidents in the workplace (\textsc{vahty.p}) which happened mainly to women (\textsc{sukup.n}) over 19 years old (\textsc{nuoret.4}), resulting in 31--90 days of absence from work (\textsc{euseur.9}).